lukefzhou/lz_bootcamp/README.md

-# lz_bootcamp
+# jb_bootcamp

-A repository containing the directories and files made by LFZ during the 2022 jb_bootcamp.
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.